nanguoshun/English_EveryDay/Day_8_Age_#002.md

 Q: What were you like in your teenage years, your 20s, 30s, 40s and so on?

 My age?
 My age... maybe I forgot.￼ Let's just say I'm not young and I'm not old, but I'm still young at heart.
 Anyway, let's see.
-In my teenage years, I was actually rather focused - focused on education of course, and enjoying life.
+In my teenage years, I was actually rather focused - more so than ever been since - focused on education of course, and enjoying life.
+In my twenties, I was out kind of exploring the world, learning who I was.
+In my thirties, I focused on growing my career.
+And in my forties, I'm just enjoying life and really still feel like I'm just getting started in some ways, but I'm looking forward to the adventure.

 # Useful Expressions